Zone 2 vs Zone 5 Training

 - Low impact on the body, reducing injury risk and promoting faster recovery, allowing for consistent training volume.

-- Builds a robust aerobic base essential for adapting to higher intensity training over time.
+- Builds a solid aerobic base essential for adapting to higher intensity training over time.

 Cons